kubevault/kubevault/docs/guides/secret-engines/milvus/overview.md

 ## Create a MilvusRole

-A [`MilvusRole`](/docs/concepts/secret-engine-crds/database-secret-engine/milvus.md) describes how the plugin should mint a dynamic credential. `creationStatements` is a single-element string slice holding a JSON role document of the form `{"roles":["role1","role2"]}`.
-The listed roles **must already exist** on the target Milvus cluster — the plugin only binds, it does not create roles.
+A [`MilvusRole`](/docs/concepts/secret-engine-crds/database-secret-engine/milvus.md) describes how the plugin should mint a dynamic credential. `creationStatements` is a string slice holding a JSON role document specifying pre-existing roles and/or custom role definitions.
+Pre-existing roles **must already exist** on the target Milvus cluster, while custom roles are created and granted privileges dynamically.

 ```yaml
 apiVersion: engine.kubevault.com/v1alpha1